ying-tang/help-documentation/_neutron/Limitations_of_LBaaSv2.md

 ---

-This document briefly covers some specific limitations of Neutron LBaaS v2.
-For more information, please refer to the IBM Blue Box Cloud [3.0.0 Release Notes](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/Customer_3.0.0_Release_Notes/), particularly the secion on **Known Limitations**.
+This document briefly covers some specific limitations and workarounds for Neutron LBaaS v2.
+For more information about Known Limitations, please refer to the IBM Blue Box Cloud [3.0.0 Release Notes](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/Customer_3.0.0_Release_Notes/), particularly the secion on **Known Limitations**.

-1) Security Group Configuration is missing from Neutron-LBaaSv2 in Horizon, and new Load Balancers (LBs) are assigned to the default security group, which usually is locked down.
-Therefore, customers need to create their own LBaaS-specific security group + rules and assign it to the LB port. https://support.bluebox.net/tickets/FDA116#post-4952067
+1) Security Group Configuration is missing from Neutron-LBaaSv2 in Horizon, and new Load Balancers (LBs) are assigned to the default security group, which usually is locked down (appropriately!).
+Therefore, customers need to create their own LBaaS-specific security group + rules and assign it to the LB port.
+You caN add the appropriate security group to the Load Balancer's port, following the documentation at http://docs.openstack.org/liberty/networking-guide/adv-config-lbaas.html

 2) Heat configuration of Neutron-LBaaSv2 security group rules is not available.
 (Heat doesn't allow a security group to be associated with a Load Balancer or port.)
 There is a blueprint for adding this feature, but currently it has not been accepted and there is no timeline for implementation.
 You can subscribe to the blueprint if you want to track future developments: https://blueprints.launchpad.net/heat/+spec/add-security-group-to-port